 Boswellic acids are the active therapeutic constituents of Boswellia serrata, which has been used for its anti-inflammatory properties since ancient times.
-Various in vitro and animal studies have demonstrated anterimalinitation properties since ancent times, values in vitro animal sources have beenlostated the potential of boswellia as an arti-inflammatory agent in the treatment of 18D.
+Various in vitro and animal studies have demonstrated the potential of boswellia as an anti-inflammatory agent in the treatment of IBD.
 [20] Administration of 350 mg thrice a day for 6 weeks to ulcerative colitis patients showed an improvement in stool properties, scan microscopy of rectal biopsies and histopathology.
 [21] Therapeutic effects of boswellia in the management of Crohn's disease were comparable with mesalazine (5-aminosalicylic acid [5ASA] derivative, the standard treatment for CD), when boswellia extract was administered to 44 Crohn's disease patients and compared with 39 patients treated with mesalazine.
-[22] Another randomized, placebo-controlled, double blind study found that administration of 400 mg of boswellia extract thrice per day for 6 weeks to 25 collagenous colitis patients anoneared to show clinical improvement of collagenous colitis.
-[31] appeared to show clinical improvement of collagenous colitis.
+[22] Another randomized, placebo-controlled, double blind study found that administration of 400 mg of boswellia extract thrice per day for 6 weeks to 25 collagenous colitis [31] an popeared to 5 how clinical improvement of collagenous colitis.
+[32] appeared to show clinical improvement of collagenous colitis.
 [23]